lauri0/mesozoic-arena/README.md

 The opponent AI can use Google's Gemini Flash model.
 To enable it:

-1. Open the `gemini.env` file in the project root and add your API key after `API_KEY=`.
+1. Copy the `gemini.env.example` file to `gemini.env`.
+Open the `gemini.env` file in the project root and add your API key after
+   `API_KEY=`.
 2. Ensure `useLLMAgent=true` in `data/constants.ini`.